-My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative nor elaborate.
+My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative or elaborate.

-My paintings are based on meditative observation of the beauty of natural world.
-Yet this meditative reverie is tempered by the subtle disquiet of our contemporary alienation from nature.
+My paintings are based on meditative observation of the beauty of the natural world, yet this thoughtful reverie is tempered by the subtle disquiet of our contemporary alienation from nature.

 |The Bangor Daily News on the Gallery Talk at the Wendell Gilley Museum|